HartmannLab/MIBI-Analysis_Hamburg_CRC_TMA_2024/README.md

 ## Environment

+Please note that the analyses steps have been run in different environments and reproducing the entire workflow would require to adapt paths and requirements.
 Most scripts can be run using the [koalive/mibiprofiling](https://hub.docker.com/r/koalive/mibiprofiling/tags) Docker image.